eyeonus/TradeDangerous-listener/README.md

 - At this point in time, this program must be in the same folder as TD's "trade.py".

 - EDDN is a 0MQ network, so this program uses the 'zmq' module.
-You may need to install zmq before this will run by running 'pip install zmq' in a Command Prompt / Terminal.
+You may need to install zmq before this will run by running 'pip install pyzmq' in a Command Prompt / Terminal.

 # Features
 - Listens to the Elite Dangerous Data Network (EDDN) for market updates from whitelisted sources and updates TD's database.
 The whitelist can be configured, default allowed clients are E:D Market Connector, EDDiscovery, and EDDI (These three (especially EDMC)  account for ~97% of all messages on the EDDN).